[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 FROM nginx:latest COPY ./conf/shira-test.com.conf /etc/nginx/conf.d RUN mkdir -p /var/www/vhosts/shira-test.com/public_html COPY ./src /var/www/vhosts/shira-test.com/public_html/ EXPOSE 80

-Also, copy the local custom conf file and the contents under the document root to the Docker container and open port 80.
+It also copies the local custom configuration file and the contents of the document root to the Docker container and opens port 80.

 ./nginx/conf/shira-test.com.conf